rpmoore/language_ideas/README.md

 * Built in compiler support to detect use after free bugs
 * String literal interpolation
 * Nullability built into the type system (similar to kotlin in this respect)
+* Method chaining with the `|` operator is an interesting idea (saw this in elm with the `|>` operator.)
+This seems to help cleanup wrapped functions calls by allowing you to unwind the calls.

 Questions
 =========